TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 {{< img src="/img/oas/oas-3-code.png" alt="OAS 3.0 definition in Editor" >}}

-3. Note that the Dashboard has detected that OpenAPI 3.0 has been imported and you can select between various manual and automatic configuration options.
+3. Note that the Dashboard has detected that an OpenAPI 3.0 definition has been imported and you now have to select between various manual and automatic configuration options.

 {{< img src="/img/oas/oas-3-import-options.png" alt="OAS 3.0 configuration options" >}}

 #### Manual Configuration options

-- **Custom Listen Path**: A default listen path of of `/` will be set if you don't configure this option
+- **Custom Listen Path**: A default listen path of of `/` is set if you don't configure this option
-- **Custom Upstream URL**: The first URL listed in your `servers` section will be used if you don't configure this option
+- **Custom Upstream URL**: The first URL listed in your `servers` section is used if you don't configure this option

 #### Automatic Configuration options

 - **Generate Validate Request Middleware**: You can automatically validate paths that have the `requestBody` and `schema` fields configured.
 This allows your Tyk Gateway to validate your request payload agains the schema provided in your definition.
 See [Request Validation]({{< ref "/content/getting-started/key-concepts/request-validation.md" >}}) for more details.
 - **Apply Detected Authentication**: You can automatically apply the authentication specified in the `security` and `securitySchemes` sections of your definition.
 See [Authentication]({{< ref "/content/getting-started/key-concepts/authentication.md" >}}) for more details.
-- **Allow access only to defined paths**: You can restrict access only to the paths documented in your definition.
+- **Allow access only to defined paths**: You can restrict access to the paths documented in your definition.
 See [Paths]({{< ref "/content/getting-started/key-concepts/paths.md" >}}) for more details.

-4. Click **Import API**.
+1. Click **Import API**.

 {{< img src="/img/oas/import-api-button.png" alt="Import API" >}}

-Your API will now be visible in your list of APIs.
+Your API will be added to your list of APIs.

 #### Import a Tyk API Definition